smallpath/memory/wiki/TUTORIAL-EN.md

 ## Fix expression errors
 `Right Click->Help scripts->Fix expression errors` to fix expression errors caused by using different language of AE
 Language supported includes Chinese,English,Japanese and ADBE(Adobe general identifier)
-If there is wrong expressions when create layer,Memory will call this script to fix them.
+If there are wrong expressions when create layer,Memory will call this script to fix them.

 ## Preview all/selected
 If there is items being selected , the preview button in Right-click menu will be `Preview selected`